-Additionally, for each publication, metadata such as title, authors' names, venue, publication year, citation count, keywords, task, application domain, authors' motivation, challenges, and future directions were also recorded.
-This meticulous process resulted in a curated collection of 290 papers.
-Some bibliometrics are provided in Fig.~\ref{fig:bibliometrics}.
-Notably, the number of review papers is limited, highlighting the research gap that this survey aims to address.
+For each publication, various metadata such as title, authors' names, venue, publication year, citation count, keywords, task, application domain, authors' motivation, challenges, and future directions were recorded.
+The most recent surveys have already been presented in Table \ref{tab:review-papers-comp} and discussed in the Introduction section, the methods and datasets are presented in an organized manner in the following Sections, and some bibliometrics are provided in Fig.~\ref{fig:bibliometrics}.